ostdotcom/website-docupony/platform/sdk/docs/mobile-wallet-sdks/iOS/latest/protocols.md

 ### 3. requestAcknowledged
-This function will be called by wallet SDK when the core API request was successful which happens during the execution of workflows.
-At this stage the workflow is not completed but it shows that the main communication between the wallet SDK and OST Platform server is complete. <br>Once the workflow is complete, the `app` will receive the details in `flowComplete` function and if the workflow fails then app will receive the details in `flowInterrupt` function.
+This function will be called by Wallet SDK when the core API request was successful which happens during the execution of workflows.
+At this stage the workflow is not completed but it shows that the main communication between the Wallet SDK and OST Platform server is complete. <br>Once the workflow is complete, the `app` will receive the details in `flowComplete` function and if the workflow fails then app will receive the details in `flowInterrupt` function.

 ```
 func requestAcknowledged(